Saturday, July 22, 2017

 A live elephant has much, much higher entropy than a live mouse, and likewise for a live human versus a live mouse.
 As it happens, a mouse genome is roughly the same size as a human genome, even though there's a huge difference in thermodynamic entropy between a live human and a live mouse.
 The mouse genome is slightly smaller than ours, but not a lot.
 There's no reason it couldn't be larger, and certainly no thermodynamic reason.
 Neither the mouse nor human genome is particularly large.
 Several organisms have genomes dozens of times larger, at least in terms of raw base pairs.

 From a thermodynamic point of view, it hardly matters what exact content a DNA molecule has.
 There are some minor differences in thermodynamic behavior among the particular base pairs, and in some contexts it makes a slight difference what order they're arranged in, but overall the gene-copying machinery works the same whether the DNA is encoding a human digestive protein or nothing at all.
-Differences in gene content are dwarfed by the thermodynamic entropy change of turning one strand of DNA into two, that in turn is dwarfed by everything else going on in the cell, and that in turn is dwarfed by the jump from one cell to billions.
+Differences in gene content are dwarfed by the thermodynamic entropy change of turning one strand of DNA and a supply of loose nucleotides into two strands, that in turn is dwarfed by everything else going on in the cell, and that in turn is dwarfed by the jump from one cell to billions.

 For what it's worth, content makes even less thermodynamic difference in other forms of storage.
 A RAM chip full of random numbers has essentially the same thermodynamic entropy, at a given temperature, as one containing all zeroes or all ones, even though those have drastically different Shannon entropies.
 The thermodynamic entropy changes involved in writing a single bit to memory are going to equate to a lot more than one bit.